michael-dobroski/3d-tetris/README.md

 It was built over the course of four days in May.

 ## How to Play
-The game is deployed on GitHub pages and can be accessed by the following [here](https://michael-dobroski.github.io/3d-tetris/).
+The game is deployed on GitHub pages and can be accessed [here](https://michael-dobroski.github.io/3d-tetris/).